Naros/debezium-oracle-query-tool/README.md

 ## Usage

-The see the tools help, simply run `java -jar target/quarkus-app/quarkus-run.jar`, and it will show the following help output:
+To see the tools help, simply run `java -jar target/quarkus-app/quarkus-run.jar`, and it will show the following help output:
 ```shell script
 Usage: dbzoqt [-hV] [COMMAND]
 A command-line query tool for Oracle by Debezium